mckennamunden/josh-kornish-sierra.github.io/README.md

 ##For the Contact section of the site I used a formspree component to perform the email relay, which functions via the github hosting.

-##All images are my own of me, used with permission.
+##All images are my own or of me, used with permission.
 Image selection for the main page ultimately came down to what worked best within the Bootstrap template.